mozilla/firefox-translations-training/README.md

 #### Interactive usage:

-1. Creat an empty directory
+1. Create an empty directory
 2. Create file `.compute` like this:
 ```
 # install any development dependencies